Fierce Turtle

 • 2 x Clothes pegs (For airing out towel on deck - saves it blowing away).

 • 1 x Sleeping Bag (Again synthetic is best but for L1 Training a warm sleeping bag of any type will be fine.
-There are specialist marine sleeping bags on the market).
+There are specialist marine sleeping bags on the market, made by Ocean Sleepwear in the UK.
+For training, you can hire a freshly laundered Ocean bag from us.

 • 1 x Pillow A synthetic is best.
 Down will absorb moisture and mould.